 General and administrative expenses consist primarily of fees paid to external consultants and personnel costs, including share-based compensation for our executive, finance, corporate and business development functions.
 In addition, general and administrative expenses also include depreciation and lease expenses for corporate headquarters as well as other allocated overhead.
-We expect our general and administrative expenses to increase in the near-term due to the professional fees we will incur in connection with the offering.
+We expect our general and administrative expenses to increase in the near-term due to the professional fees we will incur in connection with this offering.
+In addition, general and administrative expenses also include depreciation and lease expenses for corporate headquarters as well as other allocated overhead and IPO related costs that were not assessed to constitute "deferred offering costs" and capitalized per December 31, 2020.

 Following the completion of the offering, we expect to incur additional general and administrative expenses as a result of expanding our corporate functions and operating as a public company.